Choosing The Right Musichelpful tips

 - Music before the ceremony, as mourners assemble

 - A piece as the coffin is carried in

 - One or two musical items during the ceremony

 - Music at the end of the ceremony

 Most church funerals will include one or two hymns, though occasionally more are chosen.
-Please click on the symbol to hear the hymn, and click here for a pdf of the words of all the hymns below.
+Click on the box below to hear some popular hymns for funerals, and click here for a pdf of the words

 At many church funerals, the choir sings an anthem or two, either accompanied by the organist or unaccompanied.

-The following suggestions are performed by our own artists – and all by a choir of just eight singers – so this is how it would actually sound were you to engage a choir through us.
+The following suggestions are performed by our own artists, and all by a choir of just twelve singers.

 Sometimes families prefer to hear an item sung by a soloist rather than a choir.
 Below are some suitable suggestions.